 Natural predators of whiteflies include lady bugs, big eyed bug, pirate bug, hoverflies and larvae of lacewings.
 Parasitoid wasps of the genera Encarsia, Eretmocerus, and Prospaltella will search efficiently and utilize whitefly nymphs for development.
 These insects can be easily used and kept in greenhouse plantations.
 Neem oil and insecticidal soaps can also be applied to control the insect, when used together with good cultural practices and other forms of biological control.
 Finally, whiteflies can be effectively removed using a handhold vacuum cleaner.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-You can use azadirachtin or carbaryl to control strawberry whiteflies.
+You can use azadirachtin to control strawberry whiteflies.
 It is beneficial to use a garden hose to blast and scatter the whiteflies before applying any insecticide.
 Make sure to target the underside of leaves as well, and only spray in cold temperatures.

 Make sure to use healthy plants, free of flies.,Check plants regularly for whiteflies, especially the young shoots.,Remove leaves with eggs or larvae on them.,Use yellow sticky traps to monitor or mass-catch them.,Ensure a balanced fertilization for healthy plants.,Avoid to grow strawberries during warm and dry conditions.,Remove alternative hosts such as weeds or volunteer crops.,Remove and destroy plant debris in severely infested areas and burn or deep bury them.